 Employee Navigator Login

 Finding personal health insurance for you or your family can feel like a daunting task.
-Altura Benefits is partnered with four of the biggest Utah insurance carriers, making signing up on your own a breeze.
+Altura Benefits is partnered with five of the largest Utah health insurance carriers, making signing up on your own a breeze.
 Follow one of the affiliate links below to generate a quote today!
 If you need help navigating, the Altura Benefits team is just a phone call away.

 Are you eligible for a tax credit?

-If you would like to compare companies and find out if you qualify for a tax credit or subsidy check out the link below.
+If you would like to compare Utah health insurance companies and find out if you qualify for a tax credit or subsidy check out the link below.
 If you are eligible, you could save a significant amount of money on your monthly premium!

-As our most popular statewide carrier, SelectHealth features the most affordable premiums and in-network coverage at all the Intermountain Healthcare facilities.
-Members can choose from 15 different plans, and coverage levels often exceed the benchmark standard.
+As our most popular statewide carrier in Utah, SelectHealth features the most affordable premiums and in-network coverage with the Intermountain Healthcare facilities.
+Members can choose from 15 different health plans, and coverage levels often exceed the benchmark standard.

 University of Utah Health Plans benefits from its partnership with the University of Utah Healthcare system, as well as MountainStar Healthcare and other statewide partners.
 Clients who select U of U Health Plans enjoy competitive rates on 6 well-liked plans and strong local customer service.